bcgov/von/docs/_getting_started/orgbook.md

 toc_sticky: true
 ---

-## VON OrgBook Instances

-An OrgBook instance is a form of Credential Registry, a "community Digital Wallet" holding Verifiable Credentials about entities registered in the operating jurisdiction, and is used by VON issuer/verifier Agents.
-Each OrgBook instance is operated by an [Authoritative Public Registry](#authoritative-public-registries), and all the Verifiable Credentials that it holds are linked to those registered entities.
-An OrgBook provides a Web interface supporting users searching OrgBook from their browser.
-The BC instance of OrgBook can be seen [here](https://orgbook.gov.bc.ca).
+An OrgBook instance is an implementation of a verifiable credential registry, a "community digital wallet" holding verifiable credentials about entities registered in the operating jurisdiction.
+An OrgBook is used by VON issuer/verifier agents that request proofs of claims held by the OrgBook about entities and that issue verifiable credentials to the OrgBook instance.
+Each OrgBook instance is operated by an [authoritative public registry](/getting_started/get-started#authoritative-public-registries), and all the verifiable credentials held are linked to those registered entities.
+An OrgBook provides a website supporting users searching OrgBook from their browser for information about the registered entities.
+As well, an OrgBook instance provides the Application Programming Interface (API) necessary to support VON issuer/verifier agents integrations.

+The BC instance of OrgBook can be seen [here](https://orgbook.gov.bc.ca), and the Ontario instance [here](https://www.von.gov.on.ca).

-# Running a Production Instance of OrgBook
+## Running an Instance of OrgBook

-OrgBook is a moderately complex application to run in Production that has good documentation (including operational deployment scripts) that make it relatively easy to deploy.
-The code has been designed to support a skinnable, localizable UI for different jurisdictions, and to be agnostic to the schema of the Verifiable Credentials issued to it.
-OrgBook's search capabilities support the generic concepts of "names", "addresses" (locations) and credential types - regardless of how those concepts are defined in Credentials.
+OrgBook is a moderately complex application to customize, deploy and run in production.
+There is good documentation (including operational deployment scripts) in the [OrgBook GitHub repo](https://github.com/bcgov/TheOrgBook) that drives the BC and Ontario instances.
+OrgBook code has been designed to support a skinnable, localizable (multi-language) user interface for different jurisdictions, and to be agnostic to the schema of the verifiable credentials issued to it.
+OrgBook's search capabilities support the generic concepts of names, addresses (locations) and credential types - regardless of how those concepts are defined in Credentials.

+## OrgBook Architecture

-See the section of this site on [OrgBook](/getting_started/orgbook) for the details and the primary repo for [OrgBook on github](https://github.com/bcgov/TheOrgBook).
-As well, checkout the pages in this guide on the [BC](/getting_started/bc-architecture) and [Ontario](/getting_started/ontario-architecture) deployments of VON ecosystems.
+Organizations looking to implement an OrgBook instance should review the pages in this guide on the [BC](/getting_started/bc-architecture) and [Ontario](/getting_started/ontario-architecture) deployments of VON ecosystems.